Tintri up slightly after lowering IPO price

 Facebook News Feed change demotes sketchy links overshared by spammers

 Enterprise cloud company Tintri was supposed to debut on the public markets yesterday with an IPO price between $10.50 to $12.50, but then pushed things back a day and lowered its price to $7.
-Shares were up about 3.5% midday Friday, trading at roughly $7.25 per share.
+Shares were up about 3.5 percent midday Friday, trading at roughly $7.25 per share.

 In what seems to be a tough week for tech IPOs, cooking kit delivery service Blue Apron also significantly lowered its price range after weak investor demand.
 It could be a sign that the appetite for technology IPOs is cooling.